FanMclaine/FanMclaine/README.md

 - 🌱 I’m currently a student
 - � Linux enthusiast
-- 🎮  Favorite games and hobbies: Minceraft, Isleward, Biking,
+- 🎮  Favorite games and hobbies: Ricing linux distros in a live environment with no persistence
 - � Things i like to do: Making arts (NOT NFT), Maybe coding and frontend dev
 - ⚡ Fun fact: Glaciers and ice sheets hold about **69** percent of the world's freshwater.